Brassica oleracea var. botrytis

 Before transplanting, the soil is prepared with a plowing, with which fertilization, preferably organic, is also carried out.
 The jobs after the transplant consist of one or two weeding.
 Irrigation is practiced after the transplant (in July-August) and during the growth of the inflorescence if drought occurs.
 The harvest is done by cutting the core at the base.

-Uses and Traditions –
+Customs and Traditions –

 Cauliflower is used both fresh and frozen, dehydrated and pickled.